hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/src/main/go/generated/gateway-client/docs/TransactRequest.md

 ### NewTransactRequest

-`func NewTransactRequest(contextID string, beneficiaryPubkey string, originatorPubkey string, sourceAsset TransactRequestSourceAsset, receiverAsset TransactRequestSourceAsset, ) *TransactRequest`
+`func NewTransactRequest(contextID string, sourceAsset TransactRequestSourceAsset, receiverAsset TransactRequestSourceAsset, ) *TransactRequest`

 NewTransactRequest instantiates a new TransactRequest object This constructor will assign default values to properties that have it defined,